Drakodin/tdov/docs/message.md

 And gave me back the hope I lost then.

-So if no one else is here for you, know that I am.
+[So] If no one else is here for you, know that I am.

 No one can stop you.